bert386/rpi-modbus-opc/README.md

 # rpi-modbus-opc
- Python based modbus-opc gateway on RPI
+ Python based modbus-opc gateway on RPI in order to drive solar inverter